ravicho/Vitis-AWS-F1-Developer-Labs/README.md

 ---------------------------------------

-Visit the [Vities Developer Zone](https://www.xilinx.com/products/design-tools/software-zone/vitis.html) for more information about FPGA acceleration.
+Visit the [Vitis Developer Zone](https://www.xilinx.com/products/design-tools/software-zone/vitis.html) for more information about FPGA acceleration.